ng-Classic/ng-classic/aio/content/guide/app-shell.md

 ## Step 2: Create the application shell

-Use the Angular CLI to automatically create the application shell.
+Use the Angular ClassicCLI to automatically create the application shell.

 <code-example format="shell" language="shell">